KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 **Day 5 class:**

 - Discuss tango reading and how it connected to milonga experience
-- Presentations of start-up ideas (5 minute presentation with up to 5 minutes of questions)
+- Start of presentations of start-up ideas (5 minute presentation with up to 5 minutes of questions)
 - Watch [Strategyzer's Value Proposition Canvas Explained](https://youtu.be/ReM1uqmVfP0?feature=shared)
-- Cocktail party and debrief

 **Day 5: Field Work:**